daguenther/Z2A/Resources/Software Categorization.md

 * I2 Software - Moderately level of experience needed to install.
 * I3 Software - High level of experience needed to install.
 * I4 Software - Extreme level of experience needed to install.
-* NI - Not Avaible to Install
+* NI - Not Available to Install

 All of these difficulty levels assume a basic working knowledge of computers.